 Value for the money vs. other options

 The Zero G 105 is the perfect dedicated backcountry ski.
-It’s incredibly light for its size, it can charge when I want it to, and it’s an awesome size and shape for Colorado backcountry conditions.
+It’s a classic ski shape with modern technology and is incredibly light for its size.
+It can charge when I want it to, and it’s an awesome size and shape for Colorado backcountry conditions.